Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Data-driven distributional preference robust model

 where $\fX \subseteq \otimes_{m \in \fM} [a_m, b_m] := [a_1, b_1] \times \dots \times [a_M, b_M]$ is the joint region of possible attribute values.
-There are some fundamental differences between (\ref{DPRO}) and the existing PRO models in the literature.
-First, the true utility function in (\ref{DPRO}) is random whereas the true utility function in the existing PRO models is deterministic.
+There are some fundamental differences between \ref{DUPRO} and the existing PRO models in the literature.
+First, the true utility function in \ref{DUPRO} is random whereas the true utility function in the existing PRO models is deterministic.
 It means the former is about ambiguity of the probability distribution of the true random utility function whereas the latter is about ambiguity of the true unknown (deterministic) utility function.
 Second, the random utility functions at different scenarios do not have to be consistent when they are applied to a given pair of prospects.
-In contrast, the existing PRO models are built on von Neumann-Morgenstein expected utility theory which means the true utility function exists and is unique up to positive linear transformation although in practice is unknown.
+In contrast, the existing PRO models are built on von Neumann-Morgenstern's expected utility theory \cite{von_neumann_theory_1947} which means the true utility function exists and is unique up to positive linear transformation although in practice it is unknown.
 Thus the DM's utility preference must be consistent.
 Of course, in practical applications, the DM's answers to certain questionnaires may be inconsistent due to mistaken answers or errors in measurements and there is a way to handle this kind of inconsistency, see \cite{armbruster_decision_2015,bertsimas2013learning}.
-But the nature of the two models are different.
-Third, in (\ref{DPRO}), we assume that the true utility function $u(x,V)$ is obtainable at each sample point, that is, for each realization of $V=v$, we are able to obtain $u(\cdot,v)$ without ambiguity.
+However, the two models are different in nature.
+Third, in \ref{DUPRO}, we assume that a random sample of $V$ is obtainable explicitly by elicitation on the DM's utility scoring at a specified set of levels of attributes.
+If we interpret $V=v$ as a scenario of $V$, it means that the DM's utility $u(x;V)$ at the scenario is obtainable, there is no ambiguity about $u(\cdot;v)$.
 The only ambiguity lies in the true probability distribution of $V$.
-Fourth, the DPRO model should be distinguished from distributionally robust expected utility optimization model where the ambiguity lies in the probability distribution of exogenous random parameters, see e.g.~\cite{natarajan2010tractable}.
-Fifth, random utility model has been widely used to describe customer's choice of certain products, see e.g.~\cite{berry1995automobile,cascetta2009random,aksoy2013price,sun2017saa}. \cite{mishra2012choice} seems to be the first to consider a distributionally robust choice model where the expected utility of a selected product is maximized under the ambiguity of correlations between customer's utility valuations of different products.
-Our model differs from theirs in at least three-fold: (a) Their model is about choice of products whereas we are about total utility in a multi-attribute decision making. (b) We consider the expected total additive utilities rather than expected value of the maximum utility of the $M$ attributes. (c) The ambiguity in our model is on randomness of the marginal utilities rather than correlation between the marginal utilities (corresponding to correlation of utility of different products).
+Fourth, \ref{DUPRO} should be distinguished from distributionally robust expected utility optimization models where the ambiguity lies in the probability distribution of exogenous random parameters, see e.g.~\cite{natarajan2010tractable}.
+Fifth, the random utility model has been widely used to describe customer's choices of certain products, see e.g.~\cite{berry1995automobile,cascetta2009random,aksoy2013price,sun2017saa}. \cite{mishra2012choice} seems to be the first to consider a distributionally robust choice model where the expected utility of a selected product is maximized under the ambiguity of correlations between customer's utility valuations of different products.
+There are at least three differences between our models and theirs. (a) In the discrete choice models, the random utility function represents a group of DMs' (customers') utility evaluations of certain products where each realization of the random utility represents some customers' evaluation of a product.
+In our models, the random utility function represents a single DM's utility evaluations in a multi-attribute decision-making problem where each realization of the random utility represents the DM's evaluation of the attributes in a particular ``state''. (b) We consider the expected total additive utilities rather than the expected value of the maximum utility of the $M$ attributes. (c) The ambiguity in our model is on randomness of the single-attribute utility function of each attribute rather than correlation between these utility functions (corresponding to correlation of utility of different products).

 In practice, $x$ is often a vector-valued function of some action denoted by $z$, that is, $x = h(z)$.
 Let $\fZ$ be a feasible action space.
 It follows that